slsa-framework/slsa/docs/_posts/2023-08-07-bring-your-own-builder-github.md

     secret2: {% raw %}${{ inputs.token }}{% endraw %}
 ```

-When the run completes, the BYOB framework will generate a list of attestations for the artifacts indicated by the builder.
+When the run completes, the BYOB framework will generate a list of attestations for the artifacts indicated by the builder (`MyReusableWorkflow`).
 More information is available in our [documentation](https://github.com/slsa-framework/slsa-github-generator/blob/main/BYOB.md#generation-of-metadata-layout-file).

 ## SLSA Java builders for JReleaser, Maven and Gradle